This page was written by John Clutterbuck with help from Kevin Fox

 When undertaking charity expeditions to climb Mount Kilimanjaro in Tanzania and to hike the Annapurna Circuit in Nepal.
 These experiences enabled Kevin Fox to appreciate at first hand his own advice that “the choice of the right equipment can make the difference between life and death”.

-Over the years, Fox’s have had their share of celebrity customers, including Harold Wilson, David Cameron, Geoffrey Palmer, Graham Taylor, Ozzy Osbourne and Leo Sayer.
+Over the years, Fox’s had their share of celebrity customers, including Harold Wilson, David Cameron, Geoffrey Palmer, Graham Taylor, Ozzy Osbourne and Leo Sayer.
 Harold Wilson bought a dinghy from Fox’s, which inadvertently featured in the national press in the 1970s.
 When Wilson was on holiday in the Scilly Isles, the dinghy capsized when he was attempting to rescue his dog from the sea.
 The dog did not need to be rescued, but Harold Wilson did.